American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 Over 32,000 images were chosen and almost 400,000 faces were labeled with a high degree of variability in scale, pose, illumination and occlusion.
 The WIDER FACE dataset is organized based on 61 event classes.
-For each event class, we randomly select 40%/10%/50% data as training, validation and testing sets.
+For each event class, they randomly selected 40%/10%/50% data as training, validation and testing sets.

 asl-recognition-0003 model uses the SD3 framework with a MobileNet V3 backbone.
 The model uses the MS-ASL100 (Microsoft American Sign Language 100) data set to